RemoteSensingTools/vSmartMOM.jl/paper.md

 # Appendix

-In the tables below, **bold** numbers are RadiativeTransfer.jl output values and non-bold numbers are the published values from the literature [@Natraj:2009].
+In the tables below, **bold** numbers are vSmartMOM.jl output values and non-bold numbers are the published values from the literature [@Natraj:2009].

 | $\mu$ | $\phi$ = 0°            | $\phi$ = 30°           | $\phi$ = 60°           | $\phi$ = 90°           | $\phi$ = 120°          | $\phi$ = 150°          | $\phi$ = 180°          |
 | :---  | :---                   | :---                   | :---                   | :---                   | :---                   | :---                   | :---                   |